 Although it is not mandatory to become certified in order to work as a wildlife technician/technologist, some practitioners choose to apply for Professional Biologist status or become certified technicians or technologists.
 Requirements for these designations vary among provinces.

 Environmental employers look for professionals who can combine technical knowledge with business skills.
-The ECO Academy can help you build the essential skills needed for a successful environmental career.
+Our Lifelong Learning can help you build the essential skills needed for a successful environmental career.
 Learn more

 Todd Powell remembers the day he heard that his hometown still conducted annual wolf bounties, where hunters were offered financial incentives to kill wolves.
 "It shocked me when I realized that we managed wildlife in such an archaic fashion.”
 At that point, Todd’s interest in how humans affect wildlife was sparked: "I knew I had to get more involved to learn more about what it means to manage wildlife.”
 More than 10 years later, Todd has a B.A. in Geography and a Master’s in Ecology from the University of Sherbrooke.
 The native Ontarian is currently a wildlife technician for the Yukon Territory.
 Todd spends most of his time in the field, managing a wildlife region of more than 100,000 square kilometres.